franzageek/WinEFIMounter/README.md

 - Old files and folders are deleted
 - The destination directory is deleted

 Yeah, I agree, that's not a lot of stuff whatsoever.
-But this is exactly the reason for which I decided to take extra-precautions and make the whole program even safer: at the end of the day it's just a simple script, and adding an extra part to prevent file loss shouldn't be too difficult.
+But this is exactly the reason for which I decided to take **extra-precautions** and make the whole program **even safer**: at the end of the day it's just a simple script, and adding an extra part to prevent file loss shouldn't be too difficult.

 So here's what I did: the part where errors are most likely to occur is when flushing updated files back to the EFI.
-So I added an ERRORLEVEL check after the XCopy command.
-This means that if something goes wrong during the XCopy command the ERRORLEVEL value will be different from 0, making the program show this error screen:
+So I added an **ERRORLEVEL check** after the XCopy command.
+This means that if something goes wrong during the XCopy command the ERRORLEVEL value will be **different from 0**, making the program show this error screen:
 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/3d15b0ed-86b2-4eac-8f12-61955cf01613)

 This error will only occur if the destination directory cannot be found